BaptisteLeBourg/OctopusVulgaris-Reproduction-Age/README.md

 # Octopus maturity and age

-This repository provides the data and script used in the paper for "Biology of a re-emerging population of octopus from north-eastern Atlantic" by Le Bourg et al. (2025).
+This repository provides the data and scripts used in the paper for "Biology of a re-emerging population of octopus from north-eastern Atlantic" by Le Bourg et al. (2025).

 It contains three tables: